 An important decision like starting a family is frequently accompanied by enthusiasm, optimism, and expectation.
-The road to motherhood, however, can be challenging and painful for some couples.
-The emotional cost of infertility sometimes is too much for hopeful parents to bear.

-For time unknown, infertility was associated with women.
-Men’s difficulties with infertility were often disregarded or overlooked.
-However, the severe and genuine male infertility problem affects millions of men worldwide.
 Men unable to father a child may feel they have failed in their most fundamental and essential duties as men, which can result in a profound sense of loss, shame, and despair.
 They could find it difficult to accept their diagnosis, and they might think there is no one they can turn to.

 In this blog post, we will explore the many causes of male infertility and the male infertility treatment in Mumbai options available.